queenisabaer/wishlist/README.md

 - Expand profile with additional fields such as image, phone number or detailed profile information
 - Optimize lighthouse results
 - Create functionality to add items at the same time as wishlist via Django formsets
+- Functionality to automatically set a wishlist to inactive when it reaches the due date
+- Change ordering of wishlists on wishlist overview page

 ## Bugs